-This is the 2026 checklist.
+This is the definitive 2026 checklist.
 Every number here is pulled from current KDP documentation, and every formula is verifiable against the KDP cover template generator.
 Work through each section in order, tick the items, then upload with confidence.

 Paperback and hardcover (print)

-- PDF — preferred format.
+- PDF: preferred format.
 Preserves vector text, embedded fonts, and color profiles.

-- JPG — accepted but flattens everything to raster.
+- JPG: accepted but flattens everything to raster.
 Color-shift risk on conversion.

-- TIFF — technically accepted.
+- TIFF: technically accepted.
 Very rare.
 Large files, no real advantage over PDF.

 Print covers are always uploaded as a single file containing front, spine, and back in one continuous image.
 Do not upload front and back separately.
+KDP's system expects a wraparound layout.

 Kindle ebook cover

-- TIFF — accepted.
+- TIFF: accepted.

-- PDF is not accepted for ebook covers.
+- PDF: not accepted for ebook covers.

 Ebook covers are front-only.
 No spine, no back, no bleed.

-Dimensions and Bleed Math
+Dimensions and bleed math

 Paperback cover file dimensions